0ENZO/PA_2A2/README.md

 Of course, you will need a server to run the Web Application localy.

-And the last, having a Machine linux to run the C programm will bu useful.
-This step is optionnal, beacause all the Application will works without that.
+And the last, having a Machine linux to run the C programm will be useful.
+This step is optionnal, because all the Application will works without that.
-This is just better to have one, to register the franchise people throught the database (Because we had to manage the franchise people registration only in C language, but you can still add one manually lovev with the fixtures)
+This is just better to have one, to register the franchise people throught the database (Because we had to manage the franchise people registration only in C language, but you can still add one manually with the __fixtures__)

-That's why you need to perfom the following command when you have downloaded all the web project :

 ## 2. Installation